mikiya09/ComSci/data_structure/data_structure.md

 ```
 ##### [+] *IsFull*
 ```
-Linked list don't have an explicit size limit, try if you can allocated new memory for space
+!
+Linked list don't have an explicit size space
+! try if you can allocated new memory for limit
+! btw, dynamic memory is located in the heap

 bool UnsortedType::IsFull() const
 // Returns true if there is no room for another ItemType